-What if YOU we’re working at a fast food restaurant, earning 10.10 per hour?
+What if YOU worked at a fast food restaurant earning 10.10 per hour?

-A 9-5 minimum wage employee currently earns close to 400$ dollars per week.
-After taxation, that same employee earns closer to 350$ dollars per week, rounding out to roughly 1300$ – 1400$ dollars per month.
+The average 9-5 minimum wage employee currently earns close to 400$ dollars per week today.
+Furthermore after taxation, that same employee earns closer to 350$ dollars per week, rounding out to 1300$ – 1400$ dollars, per month.

 A difficult set of circumstances….